jethornton/flexgui/docs_flex/source/controls.rst

 .. important:: This is implmented in version 1.2.0.

 Some push buttons can have a LED to indicate on and off states.
 The LED is added to the push button with a Bool type Dynamic Property called `led_indicator`.
+All other properties are optional.

 .. csv-table:: LED Buttons
    :width: 100%